tiagocaseiro/game-client-test-cpp/reviewers.md

 The initial goal of this side project was to break all the main gameplay concepts into GameObjects but due to time constraints and risk mitigation only Bricks and Power-Ups were covered by this change.
 All Brick definitions can be found in the BrickGameObjectTemplates.txt file and PowerUps can be found in the PowerUpGameObjectTemplates.txt file.

+Out of convenience GameObjectTemplate ids for Bricks match the tile entries on the Level.txt files, instead of following the \<Name\>GameObject format (e.g., p instead of PinkBrickGameObject).

 This solution was developed and tested only on Windows 11.

 ## Debug commands